Series Circuit and Parallel Circuit Explanation

 (2) They can be connected in parallel only

-(3) They can be connected in both series and parallel combination.
+(3) They can be connected in both series and parallel combinations.

 Series Circuit

-Definition: When electrical or electronic components are connected in back to back or in series, then the circuit created by them is called Series Circuit.
+Definition: When electrical or electronic components are connected in a manner back to back or in series, then the circuit created by them is called Series Circuit.

 Properties of Series Circuit: